vincentiswenxin/Homework_5_APIs/README.md

 ## Conculsion
 Personal Finance Planner

-using our Personal Finance Planner we can create a portfolio of crypto currency and stock share and find the value of a specific date. and determine the Savings Health of the family, for example, if a house hold monthly_income = 12000, after buying 1.2 btc and 5.3 eth and 200 egg shares and 50 spy shares, on 2021-06-22, their portfoilo is worth
+using our Personal Finance Planner we can create a portfolio of crypto currency and stock share and find the value of a specific date. and determine the Savings Health of the family, for example, if a house hold monthly_income = 12000, after buying 1.2 btc and 5.3 eth and 200 egg shares and 50 spy shares, on 2021-06-22, their portfoilo is worth crypto = 50309.018. shares = 44175.000. doing pretty well.

+Retirement Planning

+we used monte carlo simulation to create and test a retirement plan with initial investment of 20,000. the expected portfolio return in dollars at the 95% lower and upper confidence intervals between 408819.07 dollars and 2751159.01 dollars

+the expected portfolio return at the 95% lower and upper confidence intervals based on a 50% increase in the initial investment is between 613228.6 dollars and 4126738.52 dollars.